ericmandel/pyds9/README.md

 [![Build Status](https://travis-ci.org/ericmandel/pyds9.svg?branch=master)](https://travis-ci.org/ericmandel/pyds9)
 ![Python version](https://img.shields.io/badge/Python-3.5,3.6,3.7-green.svg?style=flat)

+*NB: The pyds9 project does not currently have a Python expert to help with maintenance.
+I can deal with XPA-related problems, but not Python problems.
+If you are a Python expert and want to get involved, please let me know ...
+Eric*

 The [XPA messaging system](https://github.com/ericmandel/xpa) provides seamless communication between many kinds of Unix programs, including Tcl/Tk programs such as ds9.
 The ``pyds9`` module uses a Python interface to XPA to